Doick-Union-Workshop/zDDocs/docs/externals/ai.md

 ## AI_TurnToVob

-Turns an NPC to a specificed freepoint or vob in the world.
+Turns an NPC to a specified freepoint or vob in the world.
 It works similarly to `AI_TurnToWP`.

 ```dae
 func void AI_TurnToVob(var C_NPC npc, var string vob) {};